-What are the benefits of a septorhinoplasty?
+What are the benefits to surgery?

-Are there any alternatives to a septorhinoplasty?
+Are there any alternatives to surgery?

-If you have a blocked nose because your nasal bones are crooked or damaged, a rhinoplasty (usually along with a septoplasty or submucous resection) is the only option to improve the way you breathe.
+If you have a blocked nose because your nasal bones are crooked or damaged, a rhinoplasty (usually along with a septoplasty) is the only option to improve the way you breathe.

-What does the operation involve?
+What does the procedure involve?

 What complications can happen?

-General complications of any operation:
+General complications of any operation

-- Infection in the surgical wound
+- Infection of the surgical site (wound)

-Specific complications of this operation:
+Specific complications of this operation

-- Bleeding caused by infection
+- Bruising and swelling of your nose and under your eyes Bleeding caused by infection

-- Unsightly scarring
+- Unsightly scarring of your skin

 - Cosmetic problems

 - Problems at the donor site if you need a cartilage graft from your ear